wcarhart/algos/README.md

 3 --> 2 --> 1 -->
 ```

-*Count the number of times a value occurs in the list*
+*Count the number of times a value occurs in the list:*
 ```
 >>> print(l)
 'a' --> 'a' --> 'b' --> 'a' --> 'c' -->